HardikLGupta/portfolio/index.md

 Data science is a multidisciplinary field that uses advance analytics, scientific methods, algorithms, computer programming and domain knowledge to extract actionable insights from large and ever-growing data.
 It's a vast and very interesting field which is very rewarding (both work and monetary wise).
 However it is equally rigorous, requires building analytical thinking and a commitment to life-long learning.

 ## My Learning Journey
-My journey started 5yrs ago which included understanding different aspect of this field from scratch.
-To summarise it involved
+My journey started in Jan 2016 which included understanding different aspect of this field from scratch.
+To summarise it involved answering

 1. Why Data Science - Understand the importance of data and role it plays in building products and data monetisation
 2. Components of Data Science - Understand different blocks - Programming, Statistics and Maths, Algorithms, Product thinking and Domain knowledge